 Identifying septic system age and condition, and any systems that are past due for inspections and maintenance may be a good first step for prioritizing septic system outreach and education.
 Strengthening established partnerships and increased funding for programs to maintain proactive outreach is one of the main water quality needs in the watershed.

 Washington State Department of Health (DOH) requires that septic system inspections be completed every 3 years for conventional systems and annually for all other systems to ensure systems are maintained and functioning properly.
 While State Law requires inspections, there are opportunities to increase septic related outreach, implementation, and enforcement in the COV and Clark County.
 Efforts to require and enforce septic system inspections and maintenance are the first steps to improve water quality.
-Completing routine maintenance and pumping reduces risk to water resources.
+Completing routine inpsection and maintenance reduces risk to water resources.

 SCIP Education And Outreach